 Without your fundamentals in place, you are bound to fare poorly in the mock papers irrespective of the frequency of having attempted them.
 Students from non-engineering backgrounds will have to work on their mathematics.
 Generally, students from engineering backgrounds are naturally equipped with quants.
-However, they need to work hard on their language skills including verbal ability and logical reasoning.
+However, they need to work hard on their language skills including verbal ability and logical reasoning to crack CAT.

-This is one of the main tips you should keep in mind for all exams, especially to crack IIMs.
-Allocate the 2 months before exams specifically for mock solving.
+This is one of the main tips you should keep in mind for all exams, especially to crack CAT and get into IIMs.
+Allocate the 2 months before exams specifically for CAT mock solving.
 Take a mock or even a sectional test daily and do a post- mortem analysis for the same.
 Here, post-mortem analysis means solving a mock so thoroughly that the next time you come across a similar problem, you can solve it with ease.
-Solving sample mock paper is the best way to prepare for any entrance test including CAT.
+Solving sample mock paper is the best way to prepare for any entrance test including CAT and thus cracking it.
 It will give you an idea of the various questions that may appear for the paper.
 And, this will help you to accordingly prepare for the same.

 Try to take one CAT mock every week in the initial months (6 to 4 months before CAT).
 Gradually increase the number of attempts.
 In the last month, you should be solving one mock every 2 days, one allocated to solving the mocks and the next day for analysis of the mock.
 Overall, you would want to solve around 23-25 mocks before your actual CAT exam.
 Also, make sure that the difficulty level of these tests are good enough as there’s no point in attempting questions which are below par as compared to the Common Admission Test(CAT).
 If you are looking for a good CAT mock series, you can check out our mock courses that are custom made to crack CAT!

-This is very important in order to get an idea about where you stand in terms of competition.
+This is very important in order to get an idea about where you stand in terms of competition to crack CAT.
 After giving multiple mocks and question papers, you will be able to identify your strengths and weaknesses.
 Focus on your weak areas and try converting them into your strength.

 Also Read: Everything you need to know about CAT exam

 Practicing to crack an exam like CAT to get into IIM is like genuinely following a gym routine.
 If you do a workout meant for a week within a day, then it will take a severe toll on your health.
 The same applies to your IIM preps as well.
 So, instead of studying at the last moment, why not practice daily!

 Studying for long hours can be exhausting and can affect your speed of learning.
 Take breaks from your study schedule as it helps to rejuvenate your mind.

-Remember to stay hydrated to keep your concertation going.
+Remember to stay hydrated to keep your concentration going.
 Also, make sure that your breaks aren’t long, for it will affect your studying rhythm.

-Persistence is the key, and you have to ensure that after you take enough rest, you get back to it.
+Persistence is the key to crack CAT, and you have to ensure that after you take enough rest, you get back to it.

 A lot of you find the VARC a problematic section, especially the RC since if you do not have a habit of reading regularly, you can’t catch the required speed and retain the details of the passage either.
 The best way to improve this is to start reading.
 A LOT!
 Start reading newspapers, famous books or any other thing that has been trending.
 This will also be helpful for you while facing the group discussions (GDs) & personal interviews (PIs) for IIMs.

 Stay well versed with current affairs- be it regional, National or International.
-Reading will not only help you gain knowledge but also make you develop a viewpoint on various issues.
+Reading will not only help you gain knowledge or in cracking CAT but also make you develop a viewpoint on various issues.